Economy of Bihar: 1947–1979

+1980–1989

-Indian government data from 1980 to 1990 (see Economic Indicators below) also show that the GSDP of the undivided Bihar grew by 72% in this period despite the socio-economic problems of the state.
-The data also shows that the state GSDP grew by 49% between 1980 and 1985, which means that the economy was one of the fastest growing in the country during the early 1980s as well.
-In 1980 undivided Bihar had a population of 70 million.
-In the 1980s, the five-year plan called for $4 billion in investment in Bihar.
-By 1987, the $4 billion translated into $12 investment per person.
-Economists claimed that a huge budget deficit is spurring inflation, eroding the standard of living of the poorest sections of the people of Bihar.
-In agriculture, the largest sector, the government failed to invest in the production of agriculture and instead opted to import food grains from other parts of India.
-This decision helped facilitate problems faced by agricultural workers in the late 1980s and paved the way for the victory of Lalu Prasad Yadav in 1989.
+Indian government data from 1980 to 1990 show that the GSDP of undivided Bihar grew by 72% during this period, despite the state's socio-economic problems.
+The data also show that the state's GSDP grew by 49% between 1980 and 1985, indicating that the state's economy was among the fastest-growing in the country during the early 1980s.
+In 1980, undivided Bihar had a population of 70 million.
+During the 1980s, the national five-year plan called for $4 billion in investment in Bihar.
+By 1987, this amount translated into a $12 investment per person.
+Economists claimed that a huge budget deficit was spurring inflation, thereby eroding the standard of living of the poorest sections of Bihar's population.
+In agriculture, the largest sector, the government failed to invest in production and instead opted to import food grains from other parts of India.
+This decision helped to facilitate problems faced by agricultural workers during the late 1980s and paved the way for the victory of the politician Lalu Prasad Yadav in 1989.